RL+AHP: A Novel Reinforcement Learning driven AHP for Slice Aware mode selection in D2D enabled Heterogeneous Networks: Introduction

 \section{Introduction}

-In Non-standalone deployment of fifth generation (5G) cellular network (NSA), Long Term Evolution advanced (LTE-A) and New Radio (NR) systems co-exist \cite{NSA}.
+In Non-standalone (NSA) deployment of fifth generation (5G) cellular network, Long Term Evolution advanced (LTE-A) and New Radio (NR) systems co-exist \cite{NSA}.
 Therein, LTE-A macro-cells provide ubiquitous coverage, whereas ultra dense deployment \cite{udn2021} of New Radio (NR) small cells provide additional capacity in high-traffic areas.
-While roaming across such heterogeneous network (HetNet) consisting of both LTE-A and NR systems, user equipments (UEs) may have quality of service (QoS) requirements for any one of the following application classes: enhanced mobile broadband (eMBB), ultra reliable low latency communication (uRLLc) and massive machine type communications (mMTC) \cite{emBBuRLLc}.
-The eMBB applications require high bandwidth resources to achieve transmission rates upto $20$ Gbps; the uRLLc applications require response time $<1$ ms with reliability $>99.99 \%$; and the mMTC services are usually up-link centric requiring low data rate and jitter.
-In such HetNet scenario, key challenges in satisfying the service requirements of the UEs are: reduced RSRP at the cell edges, channel fading, user mobility, blockage of mmWave links by dynamic obstacles and inter-cell interference caused by dense deployment of NR small cells.
+While roaming across such a heterogeneous network (HetNet) consisting of both LTE-A and NR systems, user equipments (UEs) may have quality of service (QoS) requirements specific to any one of the following slices: enhanced mobile broadband (eMBB), ultra reliable low latency communication (uRLLc) and massive machine type communications (mMTC) \cite{emBBuRLLc}.
+The eMBB applications require high bandwidth resources to achieve transmission rates upto $20$ Gbps; the uRLLc applications require response time less than $1$ ms with reliability greater than $99.99\%$; and the mMTC services are usually up-link centric requiring low data rate and jitter.
+In such HetNet scenario, key challenges in satisfying the service requirements of the UEs are: reduced Reference Signal Received Power (RSRP) at the cell edges, channel fading, user mobility, blockage of millimeter wave (mmWave) links by dynamic obstacles and inter-cell interference caused by dense deployment of NR small cells.
 To ensure service demands in such scenarios, device-to-device (D2D) communication \cite{D2D6G} was proposed, where intermediate relays are used to enhance channel quality.
-The D2D technology is known to be effective in satisfying all three kinds of application classes in fifth generation (5G) cellular network \cite{erricson}, \cite{D2D6G2020}, \cite{IEEETVT2019}.
+The D2D technology is known to be effective in satisfying the quality of services (QoS) for all three slices in 5G cellular network \cite{erricson}, \cite{D2D6G2020}, \cite{IEEETVT2019}.
 In this context, coupling of D2D pairs with appropriate radio access networks (e.g., LTE, NR) is of paramount importance.

+A D2D enabled HetNet is shown in Fig. \ref{D2D5G}.
+Therein, a UE can communicate in four \emph{modes}: {\bf (a) direct communication with LTE-A macro-cell (namely Mode 1); (b) direct communication with NR small cell (namely Mode 2); (c) Communication with LTE-A macro-cell via an intermediate relay (namely Mode 3); (d) Communication with NR small cell via an intermediate relay (namely Mode 4);} Mode 1 and Mode 2 are often referred to as cellular modes; whereas Mode 3 and Mode 4 are referred to as dedicated (or reuse) modes depending on the usage of resources \cite{1}.
+In Fig. \ref{D2D5G}, UE 3 is communicating in Mode 1; UE 4 is communicating in Mode 2; UE 5 is communicating in Mode 3; and UE 2 is communicating using Mode 4.
+To enhance the QoS for these UEs, efficient mode selection is extremely important.